Yleisradio/new-reliquary/README.md

 Middleware to start NewRelic web transaction.
 Located in `new-reliquary.ring`

+If you're using [Compojure](https://github.com/weavejester/compojure) 1.4.0 or later, New Reliquary will use Compojure route URLs with placeholder parameters (i.e.
+`/users:id` instead of `/users/5`) as New Relic transaction names.

 If you want to add query parameters as new relic custom params, make sure that request contains hash map `:query-params` (not in the default ring setup).
 This can be achieved easily by using `ring.middleware.params/wrap-params`.

+New Reliquary can also automatically add the HTTP method to the transaction names.
+Use the optional `:add-method-to-transaction-name true` parameter when constructing the middleware to enable the feature.

 ### API